drvinceknight/cfm/docs/meetings/example-coursework/index.rst

 Could be beneficial to show students how to download and open it (from the this page of notes).
 This is a task that is often difficult.
-Point students at: https://vknight.org/cfm/#how-to-download-the-coursework
+Point students at: https://vknight.org/cfm/#how-to-download-the-coursework and here is a video showing how to do it as well: https://www.youtube.com/watch?v=LpDtq589P8w

 Work through the example coursework.